-Matt Flynn is considered one of Wisconsin's foremost litigators.
-He handles highly complex and often highly controversial matters.
-His extensive experience includes
+Matt Flynn was considered one of Wisconsin's foremost litigators.
+He handled highly complex and often highly controversial matters.
+His extensive experience includes:

-- Defending individuals and corporations who are the subjects of Securities and Exchange Commission proceedings and investigations.
+- Defended individuals and corporations who are the subjects of Securities and Exchange Commission proceedings and investigations.

-- Representing defendants in class action securities cases.
+- Represented defendants in class action securities cases.

-- Representing news organizations in cases involving libel, invasion of privacy, and newsgathering torts.
+- Represented news organizations in cases involving libel, invasion of privacy, and newsgathering torts.

 - Complex commercial litigation.